-Dan is the Director of the Division of Professional and Court Services for the New York State Unified Court System (UCS).
-Dan oversees the statewide offices of alternative dispute resolution, continuing legal education, language access, grants and contracts, records management, legal information, production of the court record, trial court support, as well as the children=s centers program, parent education and awareness program, guardianship assistance network and 800-Court-NY.
-From 1998-2016, Dan served as Statewide ADR Coordinator, overseeing a statewide program of court-annexed ADR initiatives involving mediation, arbitration, neutral evaluation, parenting coordination and collaborative law.
+Dan led the implementation of ADR for the New York State Unified Court System (UCS) for 25 years and currently serves as the Director of the Division of Professional and Court Services for the UCS.
+He oversees the statewide offices of attorney registration, continuing legal education, language access, record production, records management, legal information, and trial court support.
+Dan began his career in the UCS in 1998 serving as Statewide ADR Coordinator, overseeing a statewide program of court-annexed ADR initiatives involving mediation, arbitration, neutral evaluation, parenting coordination and collaborative law.
 He also directed the Community Dispute Resolution Centers Program.

-Dan serves on UCS Advisory Committees on Language Access, ADR, and Access for People with Disabilities.
+Dan serves on UCS Advisory Committees on ADR, Language Access, and Access for People with Disabilities.
+He also Co-Chairs the Office for Justice Initiatives Neurodiversity in the Courts Working Group.
 Dan previously served as Co-Counsel to the Board of Governors of the New York State Attorney-Client Fee Dispute Resolution Program.
 He is a past Chair of the New York City Bar Association ADR Committee and past Co-Chair of the ABA Dispute Resolution Section, Court ADR Committee.
 Dan has also served on the NYC Bar Domestic Violence Committee and Science and Law Committee.
 Dan also served on the UCS Matrimonial Commission for which he Co-Chaired the Subcommittee on The Use of Experts.

 Highlighted Awards and Recognition